rgripper/rusty-bomber/blog/blog.md

 }
 ```

-In our game, we use final loading, that is, after all map resources are loaded, we insert the corresponding rigid body and collider into the entity without rigid body and collision body.
+After all map resources are loaded, we insert the corresponding rigid body and collider into the entity without rigid body and collision body.

-The last two filters, `Without<RigidBodyHandleComponent>`and `Without<ColliderHandleComponent>`, are actually because bevy has a system inside that transforms the `Builder` into a `HandleComponent`.
-When we insert the builder into the entity, the system then converts it into a handle component in some internal way.
-So in order to prevent our query results have been inserted in the handle component of the entity, so we need to add this filter.

-Adding these isn’t enough to get the physics engine running in our game, mainly because `bevy_rapier` is still being imported as an external crate, in the future, if `bevy_rapier` integrate into the bevy’s physical engine, you won’t need to do this:
+Adding these isn’t enough to get the physics engine running in our game, mainly because `bevy_rapier` is still being imported as an external crate.
+Right now you have to manually add this plugin:

 ```rust
     app
         .add_plugin(RapierPhysicsPlugin)
 ```

-With this simple setup, the physics engine was successfully enabled in our game.
-One thing in particular to note is that in our game, creatures can collide with each other, so how do we do that?
-Just Point to the solution group or collision group when creating the collider.
+With the physics engine successfully enabled in our game, we need to allow creatures collide with each other:

 ```rust
     ColliderBuilder::cuboid(HALF_TILE_WIDTH, HALF_TILE_WIDTH)